Role of the Governing Body

-I have lived in Holmfirth since 2005 and have 2 children currently at Nabb in Years 2 and Reception.
-My eldest child moved up to High School this year.
+I have lived in Holmfirth since 2005 and have 2 children currently at Nabb in Years 1 and 3.
+My eldest child moved up to High School last year.

 I have been a solicitor for 15 years but I am currently taking a career break to concentrate on family life.
 This has allowed me to pursue other interests, including becoming a school governor since September 2015.
 In my role as governor, I want to help the school to further develop and succeed and to provide a happy and positive learning experience for all children.